The Land Before Time (film): Box office

-During its opening weekend, the film opened at number one in the United States and Canada, grossing $7.5 million.
-By the end of its theatrical run, it had grossed $48.1 million at the US box office, slightly more than Don Bluth's previous film, An American Tail, but $5 million less than Oliver & Company which was released at the same time.
+During its opening weekend, the film opened at number one in the United States and Canada, grossing $7.5 million; the largest opening for an animated film at the time.
+By the end of its theatrical run, it had grossed $48.1 million at the US and Canadian box office, slightly more than Don Bluth's previous film, An American Tail, but $5 million less than Oliver & Company which was released at the same time.
 Overall, The Land Before Time grossed $84.5 million worldwide.

 Critical response

 The Land Before Time holds approval rating from review aggregator site Rotten Tomatoes from critics, with the consensus: "Beautifully animated and genuinely endearing, The Land Before Time is sure to please dino-obsessed tykes, even if it's a little too cutesy for older viewers".
 Metacritic assigned a score of 66, based on reviews by 15 critics, signifying "Generally favorable reviews".

 Critics Gene Siskel and Roger Ebert gave the film "two thumbs up" on a November 19, 1988, episode of their television program At the Movies.
 Siskel found it to be "sweet more than it was scary" and "quite beautiful", also praising its straightforward story and remarked that he would recommend it to children over Disney's Oliver and Company, released on the same day.
 In his own review for the Chicago Sun-Times, Ebert gave the film three out of four stars; he wrote, "I guess I sort of liked the film, although I wonder why it couldn't have spent more time on natural history and the sense of discovery, and less time on tragedy".

 Peter Travers of People magazine felt the film had an unclear audience: "The animation is fine.
 But the Stu Krieger screenplay contains violence that might be hard on the younger ones, [...] and a never-let-up cuteness that can turn minds of all ages to mush".
 Los Angeles Times writer Sheila Benson also stated that the film's enjoyment was limited to younger viewers, remarking "do dinosaurs really lend themselves to ootsie-cutesiness?"
 Hal Hinson of The Washington Post wrote "though it's not a great film, it is an entertaining and, at times, emotionally rich one".